 Rudrakash - Main California Center: Richmond (S.F.
 East Bay)

 Nathaji came to Berkeley in 2001 to establish a center for his teaching, and over the years a community of practitioners has spread throughout the San Francisco Bay Area.
 We are now teaching in a lovely, spacious home in Richmond and rent space nearby for our periodic Bay Area retreats.
-Nathaji lives on Maui but returns to the Bay Area three times a year, for 2-3 weeks each time, to teach 3-day retreats and local classes. Ācāryas Samvitti, Amrita, and Purnata are the teachers at Rudrakash throughout the year.
+Nathaji lives on Maui but returns to the Bay Area three times a year, for 2-3 weeks each time, to teach 3-day retreats and local classes. Ācāryas Purnata and Amrita are the teachers at Rudrakash throughout the year.

 Ācārya's Satellite Centers

 Nathaji has initiated a number of his students as ācāryas.
 These lineage carriers teach his programs at venues around the USA, Australia, and over the internet by Zoom!

 Click here for information about these satellite centers and the ācāryas at each location.